-Of course, gross negligence manslaughter, punishable by imprisonment, is an offence for which the professional and personal consequences of conviction are unthinkable.
+Of course, gross negligence manslaughter, punishable by imprisonment, is an offence for which the professional and personal consequences of a conviction are unthinkable.
 It goes without saying that for these cases the person or organisation being investigated should approach a specialist criminal solicitor before any interview takes place.
-Apart from providing initial advice, the criminal solicitor will also seek to engage with specialist Queen's Counsel, and the very best independent medical experts as a matter of early urgency, not simply wait for a decision on prosecution to be made by the other side.
+Apart from providing initial advice, the criminal solicitor will also seek to engage with specialist Queen's Counsel, and the very best independent medical experts as a matter of early urgency, not simply wait for a decision on a prosecution to be made by the other side.

 Allegations of other offences in the course of employment

 Many investigations into allegations first begin internally in the NHS, with an employer or other body, and at some point morph into criminal investigations.
 Even if it is only an internal inquiry taking place, a healthcare professional is wise to seek preliminary legal advice if any criminal conduct is alleged.

 Any allegation of criminal conduct, of any kind, in the course of employment is serious.
 However, allegations which imply dishonesty at work could result in the harshest of regulatory penalties given the need for public trust in both the medical profession and the employer.

 The strategy adopted by the criminal defence solicitor should be considered carefully to ensure either no further action, acquittal, or in the rarer cases where a conviction is absolutely unavoidable, that maximum damage limitation is achieved.

 Certain allegations may be considered by any regulatory body on their own facts.
 For example, if a dentist is accused of criminal damage committed because of recklessness with regard to property, it may be less likely that any GDC proceedings will seriously damage his or her career.